envato/react-breakpoints/docs/api.md

 }
 ```

-⚠️ **Caution**: If you do not provide `0` as a key for `widths`, you risk receiving `undefined` as a return value.
+⚠️ **Caution** — If you do not provide `0` as a key for `widths`, you risk receiving `undefined` as a return value.
 This is intended behaviour, but makes it difficult to distinguish between receiving `undefined` because of a [Server-Side Rendering](server-side-rendering.md) scenario, or because the observed width is less than the next matching width.

 For example, when a width of `360` is observed, using the following `widths` object would return `undefined`: